ADHD; Focus & Executive Function: A Neuroscience Guide

 ADHD is a neurodevelopmental condition.
 That means your brain developed with different wiring for attention, focus, movement, and reward.
 Executive function is the set of mental skills that help you start tasks, stay organized, manage time, control impulses, and move toward goals.
 When ADHD focus and executive function are all involved, everyday life can feel like a constant uphill climb.

-I have spent more than twenty-five years working as a neuroscience-based clinician and coach with high-achieving adults who struggle with ADHD focus and executive function every day.
+I have spent more than twenty-five years working as a neuroscience-based clinician and practitioner with high-achieving adults who struggle with ADHD focus and executive function every day.
 On the surface, they often look successful.
 Inside, they feel scattered, ashamed, and exhausted.
 I also live with ADHD myself, so I know these patterns from both sides: as a scientist and as someone who has had to retrain her own ADHD brain.

 In this guide, I want to show you what ADHD, focus, and executive function really are, how they show up in daily life, and how you can begin to retrain your brain without relying only on medication.
 You do not need a new personality.
 You need a better manual for the brain you already have and a clear map of ADHD focus and executive function that finally makes sense.